reliablyhq/documentation/docs/guides/how-it-works/objectives-indicators-results-and-behaviour/index.md

 ## Everything is an entity

-Within reliably, every single you tell us is defined as an `entity`.
+Within Reliably, every single you tell us is defined as an `entity`.
 An entity has identity, and it also has 0 or more relationships to other entities, but it also cannot be created directly - its more like a `base class` (but not by us, since we work with Golang :D).
 What this means is that it is possible for any information in Reliably to relate to any other information in reliably.
 This is incredibly valuable when invoking behaviour - I'll explin more about this later in this article.

 ## Lets talk about structure

 Structure is everything!
 It defines everything about the types of thing we work with.
 Lets draw a picture of some of our most common entities.

-**At Reliably we love the idea of declarative syntax, so every single type that you are likely to use can be defined as an entity in yaml, so thats what I'll use to diagram this structure**
+**At Reliably we love the idea of declarative syntax, so every single type that you are likely to use can be defined as an entity in yaml, so thats what I'll use to diagram this structure.**

 ### Metadata